5 Easy Tricks To Help You Care For Your Skin This Winter

 Slough the Surface

 When skin appears to be dry and dull, you may actually find that exfoliation can help.
 Often it’s a buildup of dead skin cells on the skin’s surface that causes the rough, lackluster appearance.
 Dead skin cells don’t reflect the light the way healthy-looking new cells do and thus our complexion can’t possibly look its best.
 Regular—no more than 1-3 times per week—exfoliation helps to remove that buildup and allow your lotions and moisturizers to do their job.
-Learn more about exfoliation and discover your two exfoliation options here!
+Learn more about how to exfoliate the right here!

 Find the Right Formula